Homepage > Journal > The best programming languages for product managers

 It allows you to formulate more accurate queries and obtain more reliable and precise answers.

-A Product Manager can use their knowledge and experience gained during learning SQL for daily communication with technical teams.
+A product manager can use the knowledge and experience gained while learning SQL to communicate daily with developers and software engineers.

-Product Managers very often use spreadsheets to perform various operations on data.
-Thanks to the knowledge of SQL, they can perform some tasks faster and more efficiently.
+Product managers often use spreadsheets to perform various data operations.
+Thanks to their knowledge of SQL, they can perform some tasks faster and more efficiently.

 • Extract data from data sets